Stocks fall, yen soars on central bank uncertainty

 U.S. data on Friday showed consumer sentiment edged off a six-year high in June while manufacturing output picked up a bit last month, suggesting the economy remained on a moderate growth path.
 Other data showed wholesale prices rose more than expected in May but underlying inflation pressures remained muted.

-Top European stocks climbed 0.2 percent, tracking a rebound in Japanese and Asian shares.
+Top European stocks .FTEU3 climbed 0.2 percent, tracking a rebound in Japanese .N225 and Asian shares .MIAPJ0000PUS.

 Despite climbing 2 percent on Friday, Japan's Nikkei is nursing losses of more than 15 percent since mid-May.
 The volatility in stocks has driven a sharp rebound in the yen.